Prevent Getting Sick

 - Waiting for, riding, driving, or operating public or private vehicles conveying persons, baggage or freight, or used for such purposes, including but not limited to: public transportation; a taxi; a private car service; or a ride sharing vehicle.

-Ohio Department of Health order mandating face coverings in public in all counties that are designated as a Red Alert Level 3 Public Health Emergency or a Purple Alert Level 4 Public Health Emergency.
-More information about this order can be found on the Ohio Department of Health’s website.
+Replace paragraph with: More information about this order can be found on the Ohio Department of Health’s website.
 The complete order is available here.

 The use of simple cloth face coverings slow the spread of the virus and help people who may have the virus and do not know it from transmitting it to others.
 DO NOT place cloth face coverings on children under age 2 or anyone who has trouble breathing.